dblock/code.dblock.org/_posts/2015/2015-08-31-getting-out-of-your-first-git-mess.markdown

 nothing to commit, working directory clean
 ```

-If there're any changes here, stash them away with _git stash_.
-Run _git status_ again and make sure it's clean.
+If there're any changes here, `git stash` them away.
+If you were in the middle of a merge, run `git merge --abort`.
+If you were in the middle of a rebase, run `git rebase --abort`.
+Run `git status` again and make sure everything is clean.

 ### Save Your Work